Sanat2002/Animation_Boxes/README.md

 # Animation_Boxes-1
 Boxes Animations
-First Animation Of Boxes Using HTML and CSS
+These are my selfmade Animation Of Boxes Using HTML and CSS